willirath/dask_jobqueue_workshop_materials/README.md

 ## Setup and Requirements

 This workshop uses Jupyter Notebooks for all hands-on computations.
+To start working, please ask your cluster admins if they already offer a way of using Jupyter on their machine and what is the best way to use / install Python packages on their system.

-To learn how to set up and use a basic Python installation on HPC systems with Miniconda, see, e.g., here: <https://git.geomar.de/python/jupyter_on_HPC_setup_guide>
+If they cannot help, you can find info on how to set up and use a basic Python installation on HPC systems with Miniconda here: <https://git.geomar.de/python/jupyter_on_HPC_setup_guide>

-To add an environment containing all dependencies necessary to follow the workshop, first activate the `base` environment of your Anaconda or Miniconda installation and then:
+An environment containing all dependencies necessary to follow the workshop, is defined in [environment.yaml](environment.yaml).

+If you followed the guide above, you can set up all the dependencies by first activating the `base` environment of your Anaconda or Miniconda  installation and then running:
 ```bash
 conda env create -f <path-to-the-workshop-materials>/environment.yaml
 ```